 Popular Related Article: List of Songs in Drop D Tuning

 14. Even Flow by Pearl Jam

-“Even Flow” is a song by the American rock band Pearl Jam and it was released as the second single from the band’s debut album, “Ten”.
+“Even Flow” is a song by the American rock band Pearl Jam, and it was released as the second single from the band’s debut album, “Ten.”
 I’m sure most of you know who Pearl Jam is, but just in case you don’t, Pearl Jam is considered one of the most influential alternative rock bands of the ’90s.

-“Even Flow”’s lyrics were written by vocalist Eddie Vedder & the music composed by guitarist Stone Gossard.
-The song describes the story of a homeless man, with strong imagery of his experience.
+“Even Flow”’s lyrics were written by vocalist Eddie Vedder & the music was composed by guitarist Stone Gossard.
+The song describes the story of a homeless man with strong imagery of his experience.
 In the song, the homeless man sleeps “on a pillow made of concrete” and begs passersby for spare change.
 Vedder further explained later that the song was inspired by a homeless Vietnam War veteran who became his friend at the same time he was working on Pearl Jam’s first album.
 Evidently, Vedder wrote the song after learning that the man had died while they were on tour.

-On the original recording of the song, it actually doesn’t sound like a perfect D major, it sounds like it is a big sharp or tunes up accidentally, or intentionally, who knows.
+On the original recording of the song, it actually doesn’t sound like a perfect D major; it sounds like it is a big sharp or tunes up accidentally or intentionally, who knows.

-For this song specifically, I’d suggest not even trying to get your version to be spot on with the original, because even the original song has never been played live exactly like the recording after it had been released.
+For this song specifically, I’d suggest not even trying to get your version to be spot on with the original because even the original song has never been played live, exactly like the recording after it had been released.
 Just try to put your own flair on it and have fun with it.